 Want a lightweight solution?
 Go with OptinMonster.
 Not a plugin technically, as they are now a cloud app, but it still has all the features you need to build a powerful email list.
 Plus it can work on any type of site (including the ones that aren’t on WordPress).

 That’s it for the best list building plugins.
 If you have any questions about how to install / configure any of these plugins on your site, feel free to drop a line in the comments section below.
+If you like this guide, you may also want to check out our in-depth guide on best landing page plugins.

 Do you use any of the plugins mentioned above on your WordPress site?
 What do you think about popups and other list building plugins?
 Please share your thoughts in the comments below.